tinyplex/synclets/site/guides/2_releases.md

 ## What's next?

-The Synclets project is at a sort of pre-alpha-ish stage right now, so there is still plenty of work to be done!
+The Synclets project is pre-alpha right now, so there is still plenty of work to be done!

 There are decent test suites in place for the core components, and some basic documentation, but we still need to build out more connectors, transports, and